idea-statica/iom-examples/rcs/rcs-column.md

 ## Design member

 Design member contains information about whole checked member.
-The first must be defined design member and then the member data are set into this design member.
+In the first step, it is required to define design member and then the member data are set into the design member.

 ```csharp
 var checkMember = new CheckMember1D(); //Design member data object